Inedo/inedo-docs/Content/proget/api/pgutil.md

 The [API documentation](/docs/proget/api) is organized around these command sets, allowing easier navigation and understanding of the available functions.

-### Feature Requests for new Commands

-We're very open to developing and enhancing `pgutil`, and working closely with users to do that.
-You're welcome to simply post a request to the [Inedo Forums](https://forums.inedo.com/), but may also be able to show us exactly how you'd like a command to work by prototyping something in the [pgutil GitHub repository](https://github.com/inedo/pgutil).

-We are unlikely to remove any commands once they're added, except during a major version update, and we'll make sure to notify users beforehand.

-### How is pgutil Pronounced?

-In addition to a growing number of commands options, `pgutil` offers multiple pronunciation options for maximum flexibility.

-The most popular option -- and our absolute favorite -- is /pəˈɡuːtəl/ ("puh-goo-tuhl"), which uses a soft "puh" sound, followed by a stressed "goo" sound, and another soft "tuhl."

-We've also heard /pəˈɡʌtəl/ ("puh-guh-tuhl") and /piːˈɡjuːtɪl/ ("pee-GYOO-till").
-Every now and then, we'll hear /piːdʒiːʌtɪl/ ("pee-gee-utt-il").

 ## Working with Sources { #sources }

 To help manage urls, feeds, and credentials (API keys), you can register one or more "sources" with `pgutil`.
 These sources are stored in the configuration file located at `%appdata%\pgutil\pgutil.config` (Windows) and `~/pgutil/pgutil.config` (Mac/Linux).